-When it comes to Preventing Altitude Sickness while trekking, there are many supplements out there promising the world.
+When it comes to high altitude hiking, there are many supplements out there promising the world.

 From 'enhancing bioavailability of oxygen', to 'increasing lung capacity' to 'increased blood volume' - many of these supplements seem too good to be true.